Exercise and Sport Science Department (ESS)

 Functional Health Knowledge for School Health Education

-Students will learn aspects of the functional health knowledge required to teach skills-based school health education to K-12 students.
+In this course, students learn aspects of the functional health knowledge required to teach skills-based school health education to K-12 students.
 Functional health knowledge includes the core concepts (National Health Education Standard 1) in health: nutrition/healthy eating, mental and emotional health, alcohol and other drugs, tobacco, violence, safety/injury prevention, personal wellness, and sexual health.
 Prerequisite: ESS 118.
 Offered Fall, Spring.

 ESS 231 Cr.3